iGoosiatin/nodejs2023Q2-service/README.md

   - 2 - log and below (**in-app default**)
   - 3 - debug and below
   - 4 - verbose
+- Max log size in set in bytes

 ## Testing